SoK: A Framework for Unifying At-Risk User Research: Contextual risk factors

 The second set of risk factors is driven by the \emph{relationships} of \users, including direct relationships with an attacker and relationships with a third party.
 These risks tended to be associated with \emph{focused targeting}, in which attackers pursue specific \users (often with intense motivation).

-\paragraph{Relationship with the attacker} A personal relationship with an attacker can lead to heightened risk of what Levy \& Schneier~\cite{levy2020privacy} classify as ``intimate threats.''
+\paragraph{Relationship with the attacker} A personal relationship with an attacker can lead to heightened risk of what Levy and Schneier~\cite{levy2020privacy} classify as ``intimate threats.''
 It can be particularly difficult for individuals targeted by intimate threats to prevent and detect harm, because the attackers are likely to have physical access to the target's devices and accounts, implicit or explicit authority over the target, and potentially detailed knowledge about the target they can leverage~\cite{levy2020privacy}.
 Intimate threats can involve a wide range of \spasadj attacks including surveillance, device or account compromise, destruction of data or devices, harassment, and more~\cite{levy2020privacy}.

 For example, survivors of intimate partner abuse~\cite{matthews2017stories, freed2018stalker, havron2019clinical, freed2019my} were reported as often facing relentless attacks from abusers aiming to limit the survivor's autonomy.
 These abusers may have physical or digital access to the survivors' devices and accounts, including surveillance via coercive physical access~\cite{matthews2017stories} or spyware~\cite{freed2018stalker, chatterjee2018spyware}.
 Similarly, survivors of trafficking reported worrying about being recaptured because, prior to escape, the trafficker had full access to the survivor's digital life~\cite{chen2019computer}.
-Stalking attacks are also often characterized by a \cf{relationship with the attacker}, as ``the majority of stalkers are \ldots obsessionally focused on a specific person with whom they have had some previous relationship,'' often an intimate one~\cite{davis2000research}.
+Stalking attacks are also often characterized by a \cf{relationship with the attacker}, as ``the majority of stalkers are \ldots obsessionally focused on a specific person with whom they have had some previous relationship,'' often an intimate one~\cite{davis2000research}. \postsubmission{Workers on online crowdsourcing platforms also experienced a severe power imbalance with requesters on those platforms, who could decide whether or not to pay workers based on their responses, and could gather detailed information on them via completed tasks~\cite{xia2017our}.}